okta/okta-vue/README.md

 #### `$auth.getUser`

-Returns the result of the OpenID Connect `/userinfo` endpoint if an access token exists.
+Returns the result of the OpenID Connect `/userinfo` endpoint if an access token and an ID token exist.

 #### `$auth.handleAuthentication`